Call Mon-Sun:

 Cymbalta was designed to be taken orally once or twice a day, as prescribed by a medical professional.
 The ultimate dosage amount is based on age, medical condition, and how a person has responded to previous doses.
 Cymbalta is often touted as a long-term solution for managing major depression or anxiety symptoms.

 However, is Cymbalta safe long-term?
-Unfortunately, that question has a range of answers, and it is critical that individuals understand the many negative adverse effects and health concerns associated with long-term Cymbalta use.
+Unfortunately, that question has a range of answers, and it is critical that individuals understand the many negative side effects and health concerns associated with long-term Cymbalta use.

 In addition, the medication requires strict attention to proper use, as missing a dose or improperly timing a dose could trigger withdrawal symptoms.
 Worse, stopping the use of this medication without proper guidance can be intolerable, often ending in a failed attempt, and resuming the medication.

-Prescription medications often harbor a list of adverse reactions consumers need to be aware of, both so you can understand the potential health risks involved and weigh those risks against the potential benefits the medication might provide.
-Cymbalta is associated with several adverse effects that could pose a serious risk to your health.4
+Prescription medications often harbor a list of adverse reactions and side effects consumers need to be aware of, both so you can understand the potential health risks involved and weigh those risks against the potential benefits the medication might provide.
+Cymbalta is associated with several side effects that could pose a serious risk to your health.4

 • Dry mouth